knutsoned/bevy_lazy_signals/README.md

         &mut commands
     );

-    // at this point screen coordinates will update every time the x or y axis is sent a new signal
+    // at this point screen coords will update every time the x or y axis is sent a new signal
     // ...so how do we run an effect?

     // similar in form to making a computed, but we get exclusive world access